 Like Russian, Polish, and German, it has complicated grammatical cases, which are notoriously confusing.

-Like any language, Romanian also has many regional dialects; four are common ones.
+Like any language, Romanian also has many regional dialects; four are common.

-And then further divided into several subdialects.
-They all differ in accents, intonation, diction, and slang.
+It is then further divided into several subdialects, which all differ in accents, intonation, diction, and slang.

 Despite all the obstacles, you can have a meaningful conversation within a few months.